FDio/csit/docs/job_specs/report_iterative/vpp-3n-skx.md

 2c AND imix AND ndrpdr AND xxv710 AND drv_avf AND ethip4ipsec10000tnlsw-ip4base-int-aes256gcm
 4c AND imix AND ndrpdr AND xxv710 AND drv_avf AND ethip4ipsec10000tnlsw-ip4base-int-aes256gcm
 #### dpdk-vfio-pci
-##### ethip4ipsec4tnlsw-ip4base-int-aes128cbc-hmac512sha
-1c AND 1518b AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip4ipsec4tnlsw-ip4base-int-aes128cbc-hmac512sha
-2c AND 1518b AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip4ipsec4tnlsw-ip4base-int-aes128cbc-hmac512sha
-4c AND 1518b AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip4ipsec4tnlsw-ip4base-int-aes128cbc-hmac512sha
-1c AND imix AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip4ipsec4tnlsw-ip4base-int-aes128cbc-hmac512sha
-2c AND imix AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip4ipsec4tnlsw-ip4base-int-aes128cbc-hmac512sha
-4c AND imix AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip4ipsec4tnlsw-ip4base-int-aes128cbc-hmac512sha
 ##### ethip4ipsec4tnlsw-ip4base-int-aes256gcm
 1c AND 1518b AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip4ipsec4tnlsw-ip4base-int-aes256gcm
 2c AND 1518b AND ndrpdr AND xxv710 AND drv_vfio_pci AND ethip4ipsec4tnlsw-ip4base-int-aes256gcm